Divorce and Remarriage

 Jesus did not recognize the validity of divorce and remarriage “for every cause” as was given to Israel by Moses “because [their] hearts were hard.”
 But Jesus did leave one exception — “except for marital unfaithfulness.”
 One whose spouse is unfaithful may divorce and remarry, for the unfaithfulness has destroyed the marriage sanctity.

 This exception in Jesus’ final statement in this passage shows that divorce (and remarriage after divorce) by the innocent spouse are allowed under the circumstances of marital infidelity.
 Simply putting away one’s wife in no way can be construed as committing adultery.
 It is the putting away and remarrying that becomes adultery — unless the cause of the divorce was adultery already committed by the spouse being put away.
 In this latter case — that is, divorcing one’s spouse for that person’s adultery — the one-flesh relationship has been tragically violated, and the marriage bond is dissolved in this specific instance of biblical divorce.
-And the innocent one is permitted (although certainly not obligated) to enter into another marriage.
+And the innocent one is permitted (although certainly not obligated) to remarry.

 “To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not divorce his wife.
 To the rest I say this (I, not the Lord): If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
 And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
 For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
 Otherwise your children would be unclean, but as it is, they are holy” (1 Corinthians 7:10-14).